MosesWongCQ/WQD7005-FinalExamDataset-MosesWongS2134986/README.md

 18. medical unit: type of institution of the National Health System that provided the care.
 19. intubed: whether the patient was connected to the ventilator.
 20. icu: Indicates whether the patient had been admitted to an Intensive Care Unit.
-21. death(target): indicates whether the patient died or recovered.
+21. DATE_DIED(target): indicates whether the patient died or recovered.
 22. Date_ICU: Date of the patient entering ICU